Banupriya-14/Mini-Project-1/README.md

-# Mini-Project-1
+# Retail Order Data Analysis
-Retail Order Data Analysis
+To analyze and optimize sales performance